How to stop Gmail from archiving emails on Mac

 Gmail allows users to set up filters that perform automated actions on incoming emails, such as archiving them based on sender, subject, or keywords.
 These filters can be extremely useful but may also inadvertently cause emails to skip the inbox.

 Many users create these rules but forget about them, leading to unexpected auto-archiving issues.
+As reported by Google Support, reviewing these filters regularly can help avoid such situations.

 Labels and how they affect archiving